 Sir Thomas Blane Hunter (born 6 May 1961) is a Scottish businessman, entrepreneur, and philanthropist.
-With his wife, he established The Hunter Foundation in 1998 with a £10million cheque as a tax management vehicle.
-After discussions with Vartan Gregorian, head of the Carnegie Foundation of New York, Hunter set a cause and a method which has resulted in the foundation donating millions to supporting educational and entrepreneurial projects in Scotland.
+With his wife, Marion he established The Hunter Foundation in 1998 after selling his first business, Sports Division for a cool £290m.
+After discussions with Vartan Gregorian, head of the Carnegie Foundation of New York, Tom set a cause and a method which has resulted in the foundation donating millions to supporting educational and entrepreneurial projects in Scotland.

-In 2005 he recieved a knighthood for “services to Philanthropy and to Entrepreneurship in Scotland”.
+In 2005 he received a knighthood for “services to Philanthropy and to Entrepreneurship in Scotland”.

 Marion was instrumental in the development of Tom’s first business.
 Now a dedicated mother and philanthropist, as co-founder of The Hunter Foundation, Marion oversees investment strategy as well as volunteering on a number of charitable efforts.